nathants/runclj/readme.md

-# cljs. putting the *scripting* back in clojurescript.
+# runclj. putting the *scripting* back in clojurescript.

 ## what